 4-600 Specific Report Policies and Procedures

-Serious or major crime reports, all domestic abuse-related crime reports, and all reports when a person has been placed in custody shall immediately be entered directly into CAPRS.
-All handwritten reports must be submitted for entry into CAPRS by the appropriate transcription staff.
-(12/10/2004)
+B. Serious or major crime reports, all domestic abuse-related crime reports, and all reports when a person has been placed in custody shall immediately be entered directly into the reporting system.

-Employees who have been the author of any report shall check CAPRS periodically by signing into CAPRS to make sure that the supervisor approval of the report process has been completed.
-(See CAPRS for instructions)
+D. Employees who have been the author of any report shall periodically check to make sure that the supervisor approval of the report process has been completed.

 Specific reports are written for specific purposes.
 Offense reports detail the elements of the crime or incident.
 Arrest reports detail the elements of probable cause for the arrest.
 Statements are made by individual officers pertaining to what the specific officer observed or heard and what action the officer took.
 The officer’s statement includes what the officer can testify to in court.
 Arrest reports, officer statements, and reports for seizures of personal property shall include rationale and legal justification for the initial stop as well as justification for subsequent search/seizure.
 (08/01/08)

 - All principal and relevant data fields on the CAPRS report pertaining to the case at hand shall be completed.

 - All principal and relevant individuals involved in the incident shall be listed in the case.

 * This includes making a proper identification and documentation of all involved and/or associated individuals.

 - A short public narrative statement describing the offense or incident.
 No names, addressees or anything that identifies a victim or witness shall be included in the public narrative.